 In this post, I’m sharing a list of must-have supplies for Cricut beginners.
 Included in the list are Cricut tools, vinyl, and blades that you need to purchase with your Cricut so you can get started with crafting with your Cricut.

 Hello, Cricut buddies!
-Welcome to Cricut Maker Crafts (not affiliated with the Official Cricut).
+Welcome to Cut N Make Crafts (not affiliated with the Official Cricut).

 As I am writing this post, I can hear my dishwasher making this weird sound but I’m not sure if I should stop the machine or let it just run.